Transfer on Death Deed

 If the real property had a TOD deed recorded before the person died, it will transfer to the beneficiaries named in the deed and is not included in the probate of the estate.
 However, other property owned by the person who died which does not pass automatically to a survivor must go through probate.

 This form is designed to fit some but not all situations.
-If you have other questions, should talk to a lawyer.
+If you have other questions, you may want to talk to a lawyer.